 Learning to write is a key activity in your child’s development, and of course, this is something that children learn at school.
-However, there is no doubt that actively encouraging this skill at home through the use of encouraging and enjoyable games is a great way to stimulate interest and provide that all-important practice that we all needed.
+However, there is no doubt that actively encouraging this skill at home through the use of creative writing games for kids is a great way to stimulate interest and provide that all-important practice that we all needed.

-Here are six fantastically fun game ideas that you can play with your child to inculcate love and habit of writing.
+Here are six writing game ideas that you can play with your child to inculcate love and habit of writing.

 Writing letters is somewhat of a dying art in this day and age of electronic communication, and that is a shame as the thrill of receiving a handwritten letter or postcard through the mailbox is an incredibly satisfying feeling for adults and children alike.
-So why not encourage your child to write letters to a pen friend, which could be a cousin or a family friend who lives some distance away?
-In fact, it could even be your next-door neighbor, it really doesn’t matter.
+So why not encourage your child with this writing game to write letters to a pen friend, which could be a cousin or a family friend who lives some distance away?
+In fact, it could even be your next-door neighbour, it really doesn’t matter.

 What you could also do to make this fun game idea happen is by including a fun trip to the local post office or nearest mailbox.
 Don’t forget to include decorations and a stamp too!

 Diary writing for kids is another art form that has somewhat run out of steam.
+Introducing writing game to your kid can help them to pick up the creative ideas from daily lives.
 The long journals that we used to write were fun, weren’t they?
 Introduce your child to the concept of journal writing through a fun game idea.
 To introduce diary writing for kids, you can start by getting a beautiful diary with its own lock and key and encourage your child to pen down their innermost thoughts or anything they would like to write for that matter, making this a habit of writing.

 If your child has a habit of reading and loves books from a young age (which is a natural precursor to learning to love writing) then making up and penning their own stories, with pictures to match, will be a lot of fun for them and inculcate the habit of writing.
 Even getting a few sheets of paper and stapling or sticking them together to form the outline of a book should excite their imaginations and see them designing front covers.
 The next step in such fun game ideas is to pen down a simple story.
 To start them off on their journey of story writing, you could initially help them every step of the way.